Vietnam.vn - Nền tảng quảng bá Việt Nam

 Sản phẩm OCOP vùng ĐBSCL muốn kết nối để vào siêu thị

-Mr. Tran Thanh Nam - Deputy Minister of Agriculture and Rural Development - said that enterprises and OCOP entities need to unite into forces, promote collective strength to develop sustainable products - Photo: CHI CONG
+Mr. Tran Thanh Nam, Deputy Minister of Agriculture and Rural Development , said that businesses and OCOP (One Commune One Product) entities need to unite and leverage collective strength to develop sustainable products. - Photo: CHI CONG

 Sản phẩm OCOP vùng ĐBSCL muốn kết nối để vào siêu thị

-Connect OCOP products to supermarkets
+Connecting OCOP products to supermarkets.

 Source: https://tuoitre.vn/san-pham-ocop-vung-dbscl-muon-ket-noi-de-vao-sieu-thi-20241003153028397.htm